 The Educated Consumer vs The Uneducated

-An educated customer would know that it’s not how many facets a diamond has that makes it beautiful, but rather how those facets interact with each other – which is determined solely by the diamonds proportions and angles.
+An educated customer would know that it’s not how many facets a diamond has that makes it beautiful, but rather how those facets interact with each other, which is determined solely by the diamond’s proportions and angles.

-Lets see how much value you really get for your money shopping at Zales.
-I’m now going to compare three separate basic 1 carat diamond solitaire rings from Zales.com to their closest counterpart on JamesAllen.com whom I feel is currently the premier online-only jewelry store.
+Let’s look at how much value you get for your money when shopping at Zales.
+I’ll compare three separate basic 1 carat diamond solitaire engagement rings from Zales.com to their closest counterparts from James Allen, which I feel is currently the premier online-only diamond jewelry store.

 Diamond carat weights (CT.) represent the approximate total weight (T.W.) of all diamonds in each setting and may vary no more than .07 below the stated weight.

 Just imagine your dismay should you order this “1 carat” ring and find out upon arrival that it only weighs 0.96ct.
 I can speak from experience working for a major supplier of the largest national jewelry store chains that the diamonds in the big chains’ 1 carat inventory at any given time is filled mostly with stones below 1 full carat.

 This is an important distinction, because in the regular certified diamond market, the moment you drop below 1.00 carats, the price drops about 20 percent!
 For purposes of this comparison, I will attempt to find an equivalent 1.00+ carat stone and an equivalent 0.99- carat stone.

 Comparison With James Allen’s Inventory

 For the signature Zales’s ring, the price is $4,999 for an IGI certified I SI2 solitaire ring.
 Is this a good price?
 To determine that, we’ll compare it with a similar ring at James Allen.